 ChildStrive offers a variety of Free or low cost Parent /Caregiver and Child Play & Learn Groups.
 These groups are a great way to meet other parents/caregivers and learn new skills to support your child with developmental delays or disabilities.
 All Play & Learn Groups are open to children birth to five of all abilities, community based, and designed to meet the developmental needs of all children.

 ChildStrive is currently offering Hanen "It Takes Two to Talk" classes.
 This popular program was developed by The Hanen Centre and is recognized around the world for its research into how parents and caregivers communicate with their children and how the communication skills of children with language delays can improve by involving the most important people in a child's life.
 Learn more about The Hanen Center at www.hanen.org.
-See NEWS and EVENTS for current class information.
+Ask your FRC or call 425-353-5656 for current class information.

 In 2003, ChildStrive expanded its mission to include outreach services to children birth to three at risk for developmental delays.
 In this outreach program, children in local homeless shelters, transitional housing, and childcare settings are screened in an effort to identify those children who are falling behind their peers.
 The objective of ChildStrive's outreach program is to increase the likelihood that children in transition will be successful in school by improving their readiness to learn.